d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 #### ZeroMQ communication and the termination issue

+> [!note]
+> This approach was abandoned.
+The relevant revision for ZeroMQ functionality should be `452eee59431e8a3c7797dd9213c0e329fff208c6`.
+At that point the `llcap-server` should support the `zeromq` positional argument to use ZeroMQ for call tracing.

 ZeroMQ is an IPC middleware that supports a variety of programming languages and provides a lot of architecture modes.
 I chose a push/pull mode: instrumented application pushing identifiers, server pulling them.
 The hook library additionally has a `__attribute(constructor)` initialization and (`destructor`) deinitialization routines to prepare/close everything on start/exit.
 This feature is very useful, as we simply always require at least some form of initialization of our library.
 Especially the `constructor` attribute is used in all later versions of the hook library.

 The ZeroMQ implementation "works", as in, the correct function IDs are being received. **That is as long as the target program does not crash**.
 In my experiments, I've always played with, tested and *considered non-crashing programs*.
 When programs crash, they leave their environment abruptly; not all signals allow cleanup time even if an application handles signals.
 When a crash is introduced to the test program, there are times when the ZeroMQ push channel does not flush